Hornsea Nursery School is the kind of school parents expect, educators celebrate and children adore.

 We believe a primary role of the school is preparing children with the knowledge and skills for what comes next.
 This is so important in early years because what children learn in those vital first years of life will stay with them forever.

 We are dedicated to making sure we support children in reaching the highest standards of what children can achieve both collectively and as individuals.
 We also use assessment and screening to guide early intervention opportunities.
 When necessary, we refer families to appropriate services and supports to get early intervention beyond what Hornsea Nursery School can provide.

 In order to ensure all children achieve their potential we enhance the curriculum by providing children with the opportunity;

 At the forefront of early education

 We are very much at the forefront of early education.
 We have partnerships with Hull University, St. Johns University, York and Nord University, Norway.
-We are also a training location for student teachers and provide several training packages through Riding Forward Teaching School Alliance.
+We are also a training location for student teachers and provide several training packages and inspiration days for professionals.
 We also regularly welcome educators from around the UK to observe and to share best practice.

 We are guided by the following Principles;

 Best of three worlds – Inspired by the schools of Reggio Emilia, Steiner and Montessori